OpenEdition/roboh/README.txt

 	In text case only the output 2 is given. settings :
 ---------
-	You need to specify datasource (-d text or solr). text case specifiy: 	-corpus directory (-c).
+	You need to specify type of datasource (-d text or solr). text case specifiy: 	-corpus directory (-c).
 				-output directory (-o)
 	solr case specify: 	-corpus directory (-c).